rokon12/rokon12.github.io/README.md

 ## <u>[InfoQ](https://www.infoq.com/profile/A-N-M-Bazlur-Rahman/)</u>

-### Streamlining Java with JEP 443: Ushering in a New Era of Java Code Readability (2023-06-10)
+### JEP 443: Unnamed Patterns and Variables Aims to Improve Java Code Readability (2023-06-10)
 JEP 443, Unnamed Patterns and Variables (Preview), has been Completed from Targeted status for JDK 21.
 This preview JEP proposes to &quot;enhance the language with unnamed patterns, which match a record component without stating the component's name or type, and unnamed variables, which can be initialized but not used.&quot;...
 [Read further^](https://www.infoq.com//news/2023/06/streamlining-java-with-jep-443/?itm_source=infoq&itm_campaign=user_page&itm_medium=link)